 From at least 1999's You Are All Diseased On, George Carlin's comedy was scant on comedy.
 Lots of predictable left-wing declarations regurgitated through clinched teeth, but few jokes.
 His early whimsical material was far more perceptive about humanity than his late, misanthropic stuff.

 Bill Hicks.
 Arizona Bay and Relentless have huge laughs on them, including laughs from bits that "make a point."
 Rant in E-Minor and Bill Hicks: Revelations (especially); heavy on the didacticism, relatively light on the humor (to be fair, some of Rant was recorded after Hicks knew he had cancer, which invites bombast).
 I have heard stories of Bill Hicks telling crowds he was a poet.
 The only thing worse than a poet is a comedian who thinks he's a poet.
-In my mind, Rant and Revelations were steps that direction.
+In my mind, Rant and Revelations were steps in that direction.

-The hardest thing in comedy is to consistently write funny, concise material.
+The hardest thing in comedy: consistently writing funny, concise material.
 As a "politically aware" comic, crowds expect you (and you expect you) to discuss whatever the day's news is.
 Most people can't create new material that fast, and because they can't always write enough jokes to catch up with the news, their act simply becomes preaching about the day's news.
 Once you get into "truth telling" mode, it is almost inevitable that the joke writing won't continue because it is too tempting to say, "I'm here to make a point, and if I can't make 'em laugh, I'll make 'em think."

 A right-wing version of this is Dennis Miller.
 Once highly respected (late 80s, early 90s he was among the absolute best), after 9/11 he began doing right-leaning political material, usually heavier on cheap applause lines than punchlines.
 The difference for Dennis is that reciting hackneyed conservative talking points gets you criticized by other comedians.
 It doesn't get you added to the list of truth tellers, even though the formula is the same.